MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-microservices/aks-microservics-advanced-content.md

   - [Azure Container Networking Interface (CNI)](/azure/aks/configure-azure-cni)
   - [Azure Monitor for containers](/azure/azure-monitor/insights/container-insights-overview)

 **[Azure Virtual Networks](https://azure.microsoft.com/services/virtual-network/)** are isolated and highly secure environments for running virtual machines (VMs) and applications.
 This reference architecture uses a peered hub-spoke virtual network topology.
 The hub virtual network holds the Azure firewall and Azure Bastion subnets.
-The spoke virtual network holds the AKS system and user nodepool subnets, and the Azure Application Gateway subnet.
+The spoke virtual network holds the AKS system and user nodepool subnets and the Azure Application Gateway subnet.

-**[Azure Private Link](https://azure.microsoft.com/services/private-link/)** allocates specific private IP addresses to access Container Registry and Key Vault from [Private Endpoints](/azure/private-link/private-endpoint-overview) within the AKS system and user nodepool subnet.
+**[Azure Private Link](https://azure.microsoft.com/services/private-link/)** allocates specific private IP addresses to access Azure Container Registry and Key Vault from [Private Endpoints](/azure/private-link/private-endpoint-overview) within the AKS system and user nodepool subnet.

-**[Azure Application Gateway](https://azure.microsoft.com/services/application-gateway/)** with web application firewall (WAF) exposes HTTP(S) routes to the AKS cluster, and load balances web traffic to the web application.
+**[Azure Application Gateway](https://azure.microsoft.com/services/application-gateway/)** with web application firewall (WAF) exposes HTTP(S) routes to the AKS cluster and load balances web traffic to the web application.
 This architecture uses [Azure Application Gateway Ingress Controller](https://github.com/Azure/application-gateway-kubernetes-ingress) (AGIC) as the Kubernetes ingress controller.

-**[Azure Bastion](https://azure.microsoft.com/services/azure-bastion)** provides secure remote desktop protocol (RDP) and secure shell (SSH) access to VMs in the virtual networks by using secure socket layer (SSL), without the need to expose the VMs through public IP addresses.
+**[Azure Bastion](https://azure.microsoft.com/services/azure-bastion)** provides secure remote desktop protocol (RDP) and secure shell (SSH) access to VMs in the virtual networks by using a secure socket layer (SSL), without the need to expose the VMs through public IP addresses.

-**[Azure Firewall](https://azure.microsoft.com/services/azure-firewall/)** network security service that protects all the Azure Virtual Network resources.
+**[Azure Firewall](https://azure.microsoft.com/services/azure-firewall/)** is a network security service that protects all the Azure Virtual Network resources.
 The firewall allows only approved services and fully qualified domain names (FQDNs) as egress traffic.

-External storage and other components:
+#### External storage and other components:

 **[Azure Key Vault](https://azure.microsoft.com/services/key-vault/)** stores and manages security keys for AKS services.

-**[Azure Container Registry](https://azure.microsoft.com/services/container-registry/)** stores private container images to deploy to the AKS cluster.
+**[Azure Container Registry](https://azure.microsoft.com/services/container-registry/)** stores private container images that can be run in the AKS cluster.
 AKS authenticates with Container Registry using its Azure AD managed identity.
 You can also use other container registries like Docker Hub.

 **[Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/)** stores data using the open-source [Azure Cosmos DB API for MongoDB](/azure/cosmos-db/mongodb-introduction).
 Microservices are typically stateless and write their state to external data stores.
 Azure Cosmos DB is a NoSQL database with open-source APIs for MongoDB and Cassandra.

-**[Azure Service Bus](https://azure.microsoft.com/services/service-bus/)** offers reliable cloud messaging as a service, and simple hybrid integration.
+**[Azure Service Bus](https://azure.microsoft.com/services/service-bus/)** offers reliable cloud messaging as a service and simple hybrid integration.
 Service Bus supports asynchronous messaging patterns that are common with microservices applications.

 **[Azure Cache for Redis](https://azure.microsoft.com/services/cache/)** adds a caching layer to the application architecture to improve speed and performance for heavy traffic loads.

 **[Azure Monitor](https://azure.microsoft.com/services/monitor/)** collects and stores metrics and logs, including application telemetry and Azure platform and service metrics.
 You can use this data to monitor the application, set up alerts and dashboards, and perform root cause analysis of failures.

-Other operations support system (OSS) components:
+#### Other operations support system (OSS) components:

 **[Helm](https://helm.sh/)**, a package manager for Kubernetes that bundles Kubernetes objects into a single unit that you can publish, deploy, version, and update.

-**[Azure Key Vault Secret Store CSI provider](https://github.com/Azure/secrets-store-csi-driver-provider-azure)**, which gets secrets stored in Azure Key Vault and uses the [Secret Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) interface to mount them into Kubernetes pods.
+**[Azure Key Vault Secret Store CSI provider](https://github.com/Azure/secrets-store-csi-driver-provider-azure)**, gets secrets stored in Azure Key Vault and uses the [Secret Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) interface to mount them into Kubernetes pods.

 **[Flux](https://fluxcd.io)**, an open and extensible continuous delivery solution for Kubernetes, powered by the GitOps Toolkit.

 ### Request flow

-The example [Fabrikam Drone Delivery Shipping App](https://github.com/mspnp/aks-fabrikam-dronedelivery) in the preceding diagram implements the architectural components and practices in this article.
+The example [Fabrikam Drone Delivery Shipping App](https://github.com/mspnp/aks-fabrikam-dronedelivery) shown in the preceding diagram implements the architectural components and practices discussed in this article.
 In this example, Fabrikam, Inc., a fictitious company, manages a fleet of drone aircraft.
 Businesses register with the service, and users can request a drone to pick up goods for delivery.
 When a customer schedules a pickup, the backend system assigns a drone and notifies the user with an estimated delivery time.
-While the delivery is in progress, the customer can track the location of the drone with a continuously updated ETA.
+While the delivery is in progress, the customer can track the drone's location with a continuously updated ETA.

 This request flow implements the [Publisher-Subscriber](/azure/architecture/patterns/publisher-subscriber), [Competing Consumers](/azure/architecture/patterns/competing-consumers), and [Gateway Routing](/azure/architecture/patterns/gateway-routing) cloud design patterns.
 The messaging flow proceeds as follows:

-1. An HTTPS request to schedule a drone pickup, `POST https://dronedelivery.fabrikam.com/api/deliveryrequests`, passes through Azure Application Gateway into the ingestion web application, which is running as an in-cluster microservice in AKS.
+1. An HTTPS request is submitted to schedule a drone pickup.
+The requests pass through Azure Application Gateway into the ingestion web application, which runs as an in-cluster microservice in AKS.

 1. The ingestion web application produces a message and sends it to the Service Bus message queue.